tgdulecha/Fast-and-accurate-neural-reflectance-transformation-imaging-through-knowledge-distillation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; data_path # Path to your training dataset
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; mask # True or False, for Enable/disable masking
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; src_img_type # Image extension type, i.e., jpg [default], png.
-At the end of the training, the outputs will be saved in a parent directory with  a folder named outputs output-path directory, inside the Teacher and Student subdirectories.
-Each subdirectory contains:
+At the end of the training, the outputs will be saved in a working directory with  a folder named outputs.
+Inside you will find:

-- The trained model (.pth)
+- The model (decoder.pth)
-- Compressed coefficients
+- Compressed coefficients(coefficient.npy)
 - Image planes and a JSON file for OpenLIME visualization

 ## Testing/Relighting